richroc/TheTick/README.md

 ![PCB soldering on G3061](docs/img/soldering.png)

+When hand-soldering without a hot-plate, to limit accidential damage:

+* start with assembling DC-DC converter,
+* verify if it works correctly,
+* close apropriate solder bridges,
+* populate Wiegand level converter,
+* populate ESP32-C3 module,
+* program the device,
+* check if correct voltage levels are visible in HTTP interface,
+* proceed with populating RS485 transceiver,
+* verify that Wiegand still works,
+* finish with the connectors.

 ### ESP32-C3

-The device utilizes ESP32-C3FH4 on a ready-made ESP32-C3 SuperMini module.
+The device utilizes ESP32-C3FH4 on a ready-made TENSTAR ESP32-C3 SuperMini Plus module.
-Personally, I recommend ordering insignificantly more expensive "Plus" version made by TENSTAR, with an external antenna connector, as some of the regular modules comes with incorrect antenna design, resulting in [impresively poor WiFi range](https://www.reddit.com/r/esp32/comments/1dsh3b5/warning_some_c3_super_mini_boards_have_a_design/).
+Some of the non-Plus modules comes with incorrect antenna design, resulting in [impresively poor WiFi range](https://www.reddit.com/r/esp32/comments/1dsh3b5/warning_some_c3_super_mini_boards_have_a_design/).
+For a better range, implementing an [antenna mod](https://peterneufeld.wordpress.com/2025/03/04/esp32-c3-supermini-antenna-modification/) may be a good option.

 ![Supermini plus](docs/img/esp32c3_supermini_plus.png)

 ### DC-DC converter

-The power supply uses [LMR51430](https://www.ti.com/product/LMR51430) synchronous buck step-down converter, rated at up to 36V.
-It is designed to run at 1.1 MHz switching frequency, to use a relatively small inductor, while maintaining high efficiency with a relatively light load.
-Maximum voltage if further limited by voltage rating of installed C5 capacitor and F1 resetable polyfuse, but components from the BOM are sufficient to safely run it with 24V-powered long-range readers.

 As no linear voltage regulator in used, both power consumption and heat dissipation is minimal.
 The device is also protected against reverse polarity - it just doesn't start, but doesn't blow up.

+The power supply can use two pin-compatible PMICs:

+Schematics of revisions 0.1 and 0.2A:

+* Uses [LMR51430](https://www.ti.com/product/LMR51430) synchronous buck step-down converter, rated at up to 36V.
+* It runs at 1.1 MHz switching frequency, and uses relatively small 2.2uH inductor.
+* Is probably a bit low-noise and more power-efficient.

+Schematics for revision 0.2B:

+* Uses [TPS54202](https://www.ti.com/product/TPS54202) synchronous buck step-down converter, rated at up to 28V.
+* It runs at 500 kHz switching frequency, and uses common 10uH inductor.
+* Is definitely more cost-effective.

+Both designs were verfied to work just fine, so I'd recommend assembling using whatever is available.

+Maximum voltage if further limited by voltage rating of installed capacitor and polyfuse, but components from the BOM are sufficient to safely run it with 24V-powered long-range readers.

 ### Battery operation

 The device DC-DC converter is configured to turn off at approximately at 6V and start at 6.4V, to provide an overdischarge protection if the device is operated from 2S lithium-ion polymer battery pack.
+The additional load (e.g. the connected reader) is not covered by this protection.
 Battery voltage can be measured using device ADC and read in device web interface.

+3-pin connector present on the board follows the same pinout, as balancer plugs presents on the battery packs.

 ### Level shifter